ndugger/pathfinder/readme.md

-# juncture
+# pathfinder

-juncture is a lightweight, agnostic router, built with node.js in mind, but can be used in the browser as well, since it has no external dependencies.
+pathfinder is a lightweight, agnostic router, built with node.js in mind, but can be used in the browser as well, since it has no external dependencies.

 ## Installation

 ```
-npm install cyclonic-games/juncture --save
+npm install ndugger/pathfinder --save
 ```

 ## Usage